graphql/graphql-spec/spec/Section 5 -- Validation.md

 **Formal Specification**

-- For each operation definition {operation} in the document.
+- For each operation definition {operation} in the document:
   - Let {operationName} be the name of {operation}.
-- If {operationName} exists
+  - If {operationName} exists:
     - Let {operations} be all operation definitions in the document named {operationName}.
     - {operations} must be a set of one.

 **Explanatory Text**